-Is the building insurance per block or per individual property?
+Is the building insurance per block or individual property?

-Your solicitor will request all the necessary information via various forms that he or she will ask you to complete, but by gathering all the documents connected with the property, such as your lease and copies of the annual service charge accounts, you'll be able to complete these more speedily and more easily.
+Your solicitor will request all the necessary information via various forms they will ask you to complete.
+Still, by gathering all the documents connected with the property, such as your lease and copies of the annual service charge accounts, you'll be able to complete these more speedily and more efficiently.